ššæ May the Forth be with You!

 this is my go to documentation for editing posts on this hugo site. it still uses markdown, but with some touch of style here and there.
 Article frontmatter: Use front matter to add metadata to your content. https://gohugo.io/content-management/front-matter/ --- author: ["Hugo Authors", "PaperMod Contributors", "Aditya Telange"] title: "Comprehensive Frontmatter Example" date: "2019-03-11" description: "A comprehensive guide showcasing Markdown, shortcodes, syntax, and formatting for HTML elements." summary: "Sample article demonstrating various frontmatter fields and their usage." tags: ["markdown", "shortcodes", "privacy", "syntax", "code", "gist", "css", "html", "themes", "emoji"] categories: ["themes", "syntax"] series: ["Themes Guide"] FAtags: ["markdown", "css", "html", "themes"] FAcategories: ["themes", "syntax"] FAseries: ["Themes Guide"] aliases: ["migrate-from-jekyl"] cover: image: images/msg.png caption: "Generated using [OG Image Playground by Vercel](https://og-playground.vercel.app/)" social: fediverse_creator: "@[email protected]" math: true weight: 2 ShowToc: true TocOpen: true ShowBreadCrumbs: false --- Inline Code This is Inline Code Only pre This is pre text Code block with backticks <!DOCTYPE html> <html lang="en"> <head> <meta charset="utf-8" /> <title>Example HTML5 Document</title> <meta name="description" content="Sample article showcasing basic Markdown syntax and formatting for HTML elements." /> </head> <body> <p>Test</p> </body> </html> Code block with backticks and language specified <!DOCTYPE html> <html lang="en"> <head> <meta charset="utf-8" /> <title>Example HTML5 Document</title> <meta name="description" content="Sample article showcasing basic Markdown syntax and formatting for HTML elements." /> </head> <body> <p>Test</p> </body> </html> Code block with backticks and language specified with line numbers 1 2 3 4 5 6 7 8 9 10 11 12 13 14 <!DOCTYPE html> <html lang="en"> <head> <meta charset="utf-8" /> <title>Example HTML5 Document</title> <meta name="description" content="Sample article showcasing basic Markdown syntax and formatting for HTML elements." /> </head> <body> <p>Test</p> </body> </html> Code block with line numbers and highlighted lines PaperMod supports linenos=true or linenos=table 1 2 3 4 5 6 7 8 9 10 11 12 13 14 <!DOCTYPE html> <html lang="en"> <head> <meta charset="utf-8" /> <title>Example HTML5 Document</title> <meta name="description" content="Sample article showcasing basic Markdown syntax and formatting for HTML elements." /> </head> <body> <p>Test</p> </body> </html> With linenos=inline line might not get highlighted properly.
 This issue is fixed with 045c084 1<!DOCTYPE html> 2<html lang="en"> 3 <head> 4 <meta charset="utf-8" /> 5 <title>Example HTML5 Document</title> 6 <meta 7 name="description" 8 content="Sample article showcasing basic Markdown syntax and formatting for HTML elements."
 9 /> 10 </head> 11 <body> 12 <p>Test</p> 13 </body> 14</html> Code block indented with four spaces <!doctype html> <html lang="en"> <head> <meta charset="utf-8"> <title>Example HTML5 Document</title> </head> <body> <p>Test</p> </body> </html> Code block with Hugoās internal highlight shortcode <!doctype html> <html lang="en"> <head> <meta charset="utf-8"> <title>Example HTML5 Document</title> </head> <body> <p>Test</p> </body> </html> Github Gist https://gohugo.io/shortcodes/gist/ To display a specific file within the gist: Emoji Emoji can be enabled in a Hugo project in a number of ways. ...

-i put a pause on writing technical articles. mainly because the platforms i love have become a hustle to use and they donāt make it easier for people not registered on those platforms to read content. iām trying out some static site generators, would love to have content publicly accessible without any unnecessary stuff i put a pause on writing technical articles. mainly because the platforms i love have become a hustle to use and they don't make it easier for people not registered on those platforms to read content. i'm trying out some static site generators, would love to have content⦠ā C A (@achinga_chris) May 18, 2025 ...
+i put a pause on writing technical articles. mainly because the platforms i love have become a hustle to use and they donāt make it easier for people not registered on those platforms to read content. iām trying out some static site generators, would love to have content publicly accessible without any unnecessary stuff i put a pause on writing technical articles. mainly because the platforms i love have become a hustle to use and they don't make it easier for people not registered on those platforms to read content. i'm trying out some static site generators, would love to have content⦠ā c a (@achinga_chris) May 18, 2025 ...

 Thereās no shortage of advice on how to deliver amazing talks or workshops at tech conferences, not to mention tips for preparing killer proposals and navigating the call for speakers.
 But what about attendees?
 Sure, there are guides on becoming a good listener or an engaged participant, but this piece is different.
 This is about my experience and what makes a great attendee and listener.
 Organizers & Speakerās Sweat: A Behind-the-Scenes Look Before we dive into how to be a top-tier attendee, letās take a moment to appreciate the efforts it takes to organize a tech event or deliver a talk. ...